-***WARNING (March 2014)*** The Causeway across the River Cherwell, which forms part of the Cherwell Valley North and Cherwell Valley South routes, has several deep potholes as a result of the recent flooding.
-It is currently open to pedestrians and cyclists but not to horseriders.
+***WARNING (May 2014)*** The Causeway across the River Cherwell, which forms part of the Cherwell Valley North and Cherwell Valley South routes, has several deep potholes as a result of the winter flooding.
+It is currently open to pedestrians and cyclists but not to horse riders.
 Please take great care when using this route.

-***WARNING (March 2014)*** The bridge on the alternative route is currently in a dangerous condition and has been closed.
+***WARNING (May 2014)*** The bridge on the alternative route is currently in a dangerous condition and has been removed.
 It is hoped that this will be replaced in summer 2014.
 Please do not use the alternative route until further notice.

 Flooding: during winter months, certain sections of the valley bottom tend to flood so please turn back if conditions are too wet.